 Both Corgi breeds were able to learn a new command with just 5 to 15 repetitions.
 What’s more impressive is that they’re both able to perform a known command on the first attempt with an 85% success rate.

 This is incredible!
-The Corgi breeds passed with flying colors, safely securing themselves as the top 30 smartest dog breeds in the world.
-Other popular dogs in the bright dogs category include the Pomeranian, Bernese Mountain Dog, Cocker Spaniel and the Standard Schnauzer.
+The Corgi breeds passed with flying colors, safely securing themselves as one the top 30 smartest dog breeds in the world.

 Corgi vs. The “Average” Dog

-The means that the Corgi learns between 2 to 8 times faster than the average dog!
-Likewise, they’ll have a 70% increase in likelihood of obeying a known command on the first try.
+The means that the Corgi learns between 2 to 8 times faster than the average!
+Plus, they’re 70% more likely to obey a known command than your average dog.

 Owners: Is Your Corgi Smart?